Barely Random Algorithms and Collective Metrical Task Systems: Barely fractional strategies for metrical task systems

-The reverse reduction uses an ingredient from the theory of optimal transport: the Birkhoff-von Neumann theorem, which states that the optimal transport between $\bx, \bx'\in \Pcal_k(\Xcal)$ always admits an optimal coupling $\pi$ taking its values in $\{0,1/k,\dots, 1\}$, that we call an optimal transport plan (see Section Notations, Definitions and Preliminaries).
-Given a configuration $\bx(\cdot)\in \Pcal_k(\Xcal)$, we define a $k$-collective strategy that will always match $\bx(t)\in \Pcal_k(\Xcal)$ (up to the renormalization by $1/k$).
+The reverse reduction uses an ingredient from the theory of optimal transport: the Birkhoff-von Neumann theorem, which states that the optimal transport between $\bx, \bx'\in \Pcal_k(\Xcal)$ always admits an optimal coupling $\pi$ taking its values in $\{0,1/k,\dots, 1\}$, that we call an optimal transport plan (see notations and preliminaries section).
+Given a barely fractional strategy $\bx(\cdot)$, we define a $k$-collective algorithm for which the population distribution will always match $\bx(t)\in \Pcal_k(\Xcal)$.
+The result then follows from the equivalence between collective and barely random algorithms discussed in the introduction.
 We initially distribute the $k$ agents following $\bx(0)$.
 Now, we assume as our induction hypothesis that the team at time $t-1$ is distributed exactly following $\bx(t-1)$ and we show that we can deterministically redistribute the members of the team to follow $\bx(t)$, while paying a moment cost of $\OT(\bx(t-1),\bx(t))$.
 Using the aforementioned Birkhoff-von Neumann theorem, there exists an optimal coupling between $\bx(t-1)\in \Pcal_k(\Xcal)$ and $\bx(t)\in \Pcal_k(\Xcal)$ that takes its values in $\{0,1/k,\dots,1\}$.
-Concretely, from the collective point of view, this means that we can move the agents from distribution $\bx(t-1)$ to distribution $\bx(t)$ using this coupling, without having to split any agent.
-We use this coupling to reassign the agents deterministically to their new destination (we assume that agents have arbitrary identifiers and the ability to communicate, in order to break the possible ties).
-Clearly, since the coupling is optimal, the average movement cost in the collective strategy will equal the expected movement cost in the barely random strategy, and since the distribution of the agents is consistent with the distribution of the randomized algorithm, the collective service cost equals the randomized movement cost of the barely random variant. \end{proof}
+Concretely, from the collective point of view, this means that we can move the agents from distribution $\bx(t-1)$ to distribution $\bx(t)$ using this coupling without having to split any agent.
+We use this coupling to deterministically reassign the agents to their new destination (we assume that agents have arbitrary identifiers and the ability to communicate in order to break the possible ties).
+Clearly, since the coupling is optimal, the average movement cost in the collective strategy will equal the transport cost of the fractional strategy, and since the population distribution of the agents is consistent with the barely fractional configuration, the service costs are equal. \end{proof} \begin{remark}[Fractional metrical task systems, with fixed transaction costs] A straightforward illustration of the fractional variant of metrical task systems is in asset management.
+Consider an investor distributing its stakes on several assets via $\bx(t) \in \Pcal(\Xcal)$ where $\Xcal$ is a set of financial products such as stocks.
+The distance between two products is defined by the transaction cost associated with exchanging a unit value between two products (i.e., the liquidity of the products varies).
+The service cost corresponds to the cost of holding a poorly performing asset.
+The movement cost is a variable cost that is proportional to the mass that is exchanged at any round.
+Another type of cost that could naturally arise is a \textit{fixed} transaction cost that the player should pay for converting any amount of stock $\rho$ into stock $\rho'$.
+We propose to set this cost equal to $\tau d(\rho,\rho')$ for some real constant $\tau>0$.
+In this setting, it becomes relevant for the player to perform transactions only if they involve a fractional mass greater than $\tau$.
+A direct consequence of our results (Theorem~\ref{th:main} and Proposition \ref{prop:reduction}) is that adding fixed transaction cost $\tau$ to the fractional variant of metrical task systems has little effect on its competitive ratio, provided that $\tau \leq 1/n^2$. \end{remark}